By Rob Smith, Data Analyst at Freethinking

 “People are what they do; not what they look like.”

-In reality, there are few direct marketers and third-party agencies who have access to the kind of behavioural data that would enable reaching out based on activity – that is, outside of what Facebook happens to track about its users.
+In reality, few direct marketers and third-party agencies have access to the kind of behavioural data that would enable reaching out based on activity – that is, outside of what Facebook happens to track about its users.

 But for many organisations looking to reach out to existing customers (to upsell, convert or cross-sell), a wealth of information already exists in the form of transactional logs, CRM databases, and everywhere else user interactions are stored.
 It merely requires some connecting of the dots, so-to-speak, by using a big data tool.